junegunn/fzf/README.md

 (See `fzf --man` for the details)

-fzf heuristically chooses which scheme to use, but it will not always be perfect.
-If you see suboptimal behavior, try setting the scheme explicitly.

 ### Performance

 fzf is fast.
 Performance should not be a problem in most use cases.
 However,